orlandod543/Smart-meter-reader/README.md

 Additionally, the board includes an optional **DHT22 sensor** to monitor the temperature and humidity inside your electrical cabinet.

+At the moment an example of the script to be used is not in this repository.
+Please go to https://esphome.io/components/sensor/dsmr.html for more details on how to create it.

 ## **Getting Started**
 - Assemble the PCB using the provided schematics.
+- Create a ESPHome script following the instructions here: https://esphome.io/components/sensor/dsmr.html
 - Flash the ESPHome firmware with your network details.
 - Integrate with Home Assistant or any other compatible home automation platform.